alimbourg/micro-poc/README.md

 StaticImage: shoud generate a static image given some basic description such as width, height, time, and returns the actual generated bitmap (with possibly some metadata)

+(A video/image generator should use the network to propagate data, without using any disk cache if possible (it wont be, possible))

 VideoLan should be able to show the rtmp flux.
 It's a two services thing no need from Consul right now (next step)